 6. Cooked vegetables.
 In fact, this is one reason I recommend that 70-80% of the diet be composed of cooked vegetables.
 The only cooked or raw vegetables to avoid are: 1) the nightshade family of vegetables (tomatoes, potatoes, eggplant and all peppers).
 A little cayenne pepper is okay, but the nightshade vegetables are irritating and contain a poison called solanin.
 They are also much too yin.
 2) mushrooms, summer squashes, okra and cucumbers.
 These are also too yin.
 Read Yin Disease if you wish more information about yin foods and their many problems.

 7. Other.
 Noni juice, for example, has some lithium.
-However, I do not advise consuming this very much, as it is very yin, as are most fruits.
+However, I do not advise consuming this, as it is very yin, as are all fruits.

 Prescription lithium (often lithium carbonate).
 If possible, avoid prescription lithium used for bipolar disorder.
-It is toxic, in fact, and builds up in the liver and can shortens one’s lifespan.
+It is also toxic, builds up in the liver, and can shortens one’s lifespan.

 Lithium in spring or drinking water.
-Today some drinking or spring water contains lithium.
+Some drinking or spring water contains lithium.
 Please avoid these products, as the lithium is somewhat toxic.

 Lithium used as a poison.
 It is possible to poison a person with lithium.
 It is almost odorless and tasteless in some forms, and does not cause immediate symptoms.
 However, used for a while it builds up in the brain where it can cause many problems.